 - They tend to be most valid when measuring organizational outcomes like turnover, performance, and success in training.

-Job Knowledge Tests
+3. Job Knowledge Tests

-When looking to identify candidates who already possess the necessary understanding for the tasks of a specific job, job knowledge tests can be helpful.
-They are usually multiple choice or essay questions built around particular job-related technical expertise or knowledge.
+If you want to identify candidates who already possess the necessary understanding for the tasks of a specific job, you may want to use a job knowledge test.
+These types of pre-hire assessments usually consist of multiple-choice or essay questions built around particular job-related technical expertise or knowledge.

 - These tests tend to be most valid when measuring specific organizational outcomes like job performance.